Version 2.1 Introduction

 }

-Also, in the example above we took advantage of Scanii’s custom metadata ability to store the file name with the content processed.
-Arguments sent us in the formatmetadata[key]=value get automatically saved with the resource and it is a great place to store your business logic such as the internal id of the content or the name of the web server (or application) that generated the request.
+In the aforementioned example, we utilized Scanii's custom metadata feature to store the file name along with the processed content.
+When we send arguments in the format metadata[key]=value, they are automatically saved with the resource.
+This serves as an excellent location to store your business logic, such as the internal ID of the content or the name of the web server (or application) responsible for generating the request.

 Now let’s say that you would like to batch process lots of files at once and be notified as processing completes, here’s an example of using our asynchronous callback endpoint: